THE BUSINESS CASE FOR WORKING PARENTS

 HR professionals and family networks are being asked to translate this phenomenon into a business case for investing in employee proposition for working parents.
 That might be equalising parental policies, recommending family-friendly suppliers and benefits, or (you knew it was coming) seeking Careers After Babies accreditation.

-What to include in your business case
+Key metrics to include in your business case: